iZonex/django_pytds/README.rst

 Django Version
 --------------

 I haven't tested much.
 This is still work in progress but it seems to work pretty fine so far.
+The original project django-mssql works on the following:

 	* Django 1.6
 	* Django 1.7 (schema migrations may not be fully supported)